-Just like that, we’re half way through the year already!
-For many of us in B2B marketing, this means analyzing H1 sales and marketing results and working out how near (or far!) we are to achieving our growth goals for this year.
-We know there’s still plenty of time to ramp up activity or switch budgets to our best performing channels to get us to our lead and revenue targets.
+For many of us in B2B marketing, analyzing sales and marketing results and working out how near (or far!) you are to achieving your growth goals for the year is a top priority.
+There’s always plenty of time to ramp up activity or switch budgets to your best performing channels to get you to your lead and revenue targets.

 So where do we start?

 The answer is simple – your website.
 Everything you do from a marketing & sales perspective is going to drive your top of the funnel prospects to your website.
 It’s the first place they’re going to go if they see or hear about your company and have an interest in your product or service.
 No prospect is calling or enquiring to your sales team before visiting your website first.
 Think about it, when you’re considering a product or service from a particular company – whether it’s for your business or for you personally – do you visit the website first before reaching out to speak to someone?
 Exactly.

 We also mustn’t forget that no-one is visiting your B2B site for fun!
 Be honest, when was the last time you spent a Saturday night researching B2B cyber security or manufacturing automation systems?!
 We go to these sites only when we have a reason to be there and a challenge we are looking to resolve.
 So, B2B marketers, it makes sense to focus our efforts on our websites and specifically Conversion Rate Optimisation (CRO).